 Postsecondary Computer Science Teacher:

-Postsecondary teachers instruct students and conduct research at colleges, universities, and other institutions of higher education.
-They may also serve in administrative roles, such as academic dean or chair of the computer science department.
-Most of these jobs require that you hold a doctorate in your field.
+Postsecondary teachers instruct students and conduct research at colleges, universities and other institutions of higher education.
+They may also serve in administrative roles, such as an academic dean or the chair of a computer science department.
+Most of these jobs require a relevant doctoral degree.

 - Median Annual Salary: $76,000